edmundoandrade/common-code/README.md

 Common code for typical Java applications

-Sending e-mail to an MS Exchange server
+Sending e-mail to a MS Exchange server
 -----------

 ```